ross-sec-audio/ross-sec-audio.github.io/_posts/2021-12-27-Welcome to Ross-Sec-Audio.md

   alt: abstract banner
 ---

-> Introduction to this site and the blog.
+> Introduction to this site
 <!--more-->

-Hey there!
+My goal here is to document my thoughts.

+This website includes projects relating to:

+- Information Security Research
+- Other infoSec/IT/development projects
+- Music Composition & Production
+- My opinions on Politics & Social Science
+- My opinions on art

+### The Purpose of this Site

-I've created this site to learn and showcase the silly things I've learned, written, and developed.
+I've created this site to log my thoughts and opinions.

-I don't claim to be an expert on any topics covered here, so if I've made an error or misunderstood something, please do let me know.
-I'd be happy to update posts as required.
+With regard to the content on this site, I don't claim to be an expert of any discipline covered.

-Mainly, I'm using this site to improve my understanding of InfoSec, Technology, Music Production, Culture, and Politics.
+I'm using this site in an attempt to improve my understanding of the topics I cover and to improve my writing and communication skills.

+The views and opinions on this site are my own and are not representative of my employer(s).

+## About this Site

-I'm hosting this site using [GitHub Pages](https://pages.github.com/ "GitHub Pages"), and it's developed using [Jekyll](https://jekyllrb.com/ "Jekyll").
-This keeps things very simple through Markdown, along with a bit of CSS, HTML, and JavaScript.
+I'm hosting this site using [GitHub Pages](https://pages.github.com/ "GitHub Pages"), and it uses [Jekyll](https://jekyllrb.com/ "Jekyll") as the static site generator.

+This keeps things very simple with Markdown, and small bits of CSS, HTML, and JavaScript.
-___

-## Topics
-I'm interested in lots of stuff, but I'm planning to write about the following topics:

-1. Information Security
-2. Programming & Software Development
-3. Music Production
-4. Live music coding
-5. Other musings on the world (i.e. politics, social science, anthropology, etc.)

-## Contact
->If you have a question, or if you'd like to collaborate on anything, please don't hesitate to get in touch - [Email](mailto:ross.d.prendergast@gmail.com "Email me")
+> **Note**: To contact me please get in touch: [Email](mailto:ktgpynt@protonmail.com "Email me")